serbekun/micro-controler_vm/readme.md

 # Microcontroller OS

 ## How was created code
-the code was written during training that's why it's so shitty.
+the code was written during training that's why it's so shitty and have not work places.

 ## Overview